 An Agent can arrange an ADL assessment:

-- after they have reviewed information on file and consulted the household help ready reckoner in Discover.
+- after they have reviewed information on file and consulted the Short Term Household Help Ready Reckoner in

 - where requests for household help are not in line with typical expectations and a potential justification provided by the referrer or worker requires further exploration not possible without an onsite assessment.